 Five Incoming Seniors Complete College-Level Science Research

-Five incoming seniors at Clayton High School joined nearly 90 of the area’s best and brightest high school students this summer for the Students and Teachers as Research Scientists (STARS) program housed at the University of Missouri–St. Louis (UMSL).
-Zacharia Hadjri, Katie He, Kevin Kotzbauer, James Malone, and Krish Sardesai spent six weeks this summer carrying out intensive science research under the mentoring of leading local scientists.
+Five seniors at Clayton High School joined nearly 90 of the area’s best and brightest high school students this summer for the Students and Teachers as Research Scientists (STARS) program housed at the University of Missouri–St. Louis (UMSL).
+Zacharia Hadjri, Katie He, Kevin Kotzbauer, James Malone and Krish Sardesai spent six weeks this summer carrying out intensive science research under the mentoring of leading local scientists.